makandra/katapult/README.md

 There are two usage scenarios for Katapult:

 1. Starting a fresh Rails application
-2. Extending an existing Rails application
+2. Enhancing an existing Rails application

 Choose your use case and read on below.